hikmagames/legal/terms-of-use.md

 ## Agreement to Terms

-By downloading, installing, or using TasbeehTaps ("the App"), you agree to be bound by these Terms of Use.
+By downloading, installing, or using zikrAid ("the App"), you agree to be bound by these Terms of Use.
 If you do not agree to these terms, please do not use the App.

 ## Description of Service

-TasbeehTaps is a mobile application designed to help Muslims practice dhikr (remembrance of Allah) through interactive counting tools, including:
+zikrAid is a mobile application designed to help Muslims practice dhikr (remembrance of Allah) through interactive counting tools, including:

 - Tasbeeh (glorification) counters
 - Hamd (praise) counters